-Pricing for this mid-sized family SUV is pitched in the £21,000-£33,000 bracket.
-That's good value, even if your point of comparison is merely a volume family hatch-based model like a Nissan Qashqai or a SEAT Ateca.
-But the HS is sized - and priced - to compete more with bigger, more complete mid-sized SUVs; Volkswagen's Tiguan, Mazda's CX-5, Ford's Kuga and Honda's CR-V. Opt for this MG and you're looking at a like-for-like saving of up to £6,000 over something like that.
+Pricing for this mid-sized family SUV is pitched in the £23,500-£26,000 bracket for the conventionally-engined model.
+Automatic transmission requires a £1,500 premium over the manual.
+Pricing starts from around £31,000 for the Plug-in Hybrid version.
+Either way, that's good value, even if your point of comparison is merely a volume family hatch-based model like a Nissan Qashqai or a SEAT Ateca.
+But the HS is sized - and priced - to compete more with slightly bigger, more complete mid-sized SUVs; Volkswagen's Tiguan, Mazda's CX-5, Ford's Kuga and Honda's CR-V. Opt for this MG and you're looking at a like-for-like saving of up to £6,000 over something like that.

 On the mainstream model, just one single 1.5-litre petrol engine is offered but there's a DCT automatic option and two levels of trim - 'SE' and 'Trophy'.
 Even base 'SE'-spec gives you bi-function LED headlights (with front and rear sequential indicators for the first time).
 Alongside air conditioning, satellite navigation, a rear parking camera with sensors, rain sensing wipers, keyless entry and a leather steering wheel.
 Plusher 'Trophy' specification also includes leather upholstery, heated front seats, dual zone climate control, ambient interior lighting, rear privacy glass and an upgraded 6-speaker audio system.